PrateekKumar135/sentiement_analysis/README.md

 The following dependencies are required to run this project:

-Python 3.8+
+Python 3.8+,
-NumPy
+NumPy,
-Pandas
+Pandas,
-Scikit-learn
+Scikit-learn,
-NLTK
+NLTK.